thobyza/thobyza/README.md

 # Hey, I'm Thoby!

-a Full stack developer, digital designer, and tech enthusiast
+a Full stack developer, digital designer, and tech enthusiast✨

 As someone who was in the Architecture and Design industry, I'll always have a soft spot for design.
 The space between development and design is where I thrive.